dotnet/AspNetCore.Docs/aspnetcore/release-notes/aspnetcore-6.0.md

 ### Configurable buffer threshold before writing to disk in Json.NET output formatter

 **Note**: We recommend using the <xref:System.Text.Json?displayProperty=fullName> output formatter except when  the `Newtonsoft.Json` serializer is required for compatibility reasons.
-The `System.Text.Json` serializer is fully `async` and will work efficiently for larger payloads.
+The `System.Text.Json` serializer is fully `async` and works efficiently for larger payloads.

 The `Newtonsoft.Json` output formatter by default buffers responses up to 32 KiB in memory before buffering to disk.
 This is to avoid performing synchronous IO, which can result in other side-effects such as thread starvation and application deadlocks.
 However, if the response is larger than 32 KiB, considerable disk I/O occurs.
 The memory threshold is now configurable via the [MvcNewtonsoftJsonOptions.OutputFormatterMemoryBufferThreshold](xref:Microsoft.AspNetCore.Mvc.MvcNewtonsoftJsonOptions.OutputFormatterMemoryBufferThreshold) property before buffering to disk: